cjtrouy/javachessapp/documentation/ImportingCode.md

   cd javachessapp

-The could should now exist on your local machine.
+The code should now exist on your local machine.